tinoryj/FeatureSpy/Simulator/README.md

 bash runSnapFalsePositive.sh
 ```

-In the running of the scripts, the program processes each snapshot and finally saves the indicator distribution information of each snapshot of the processing snapshot in `Simulator/scripts/SYNDetectionResults/` and `Simulator/scripts/SYNFalseResults/` for the synthetic dataset.
-For detection ratio and false positive, the results in each case are saved in `Detection-x-${x}-y-${y}-n-${n}-Window-${w}.csv` and `FalsePositive-x-${x}-y-${y}-r-${r}-Window-${w}.csv`.

-For `runSnapDetection.sh`, the following messages will be output after the script is executed, including each condition and the detection ratio of the three schemes under that condition.
+For `runSnapDetection.sh`, the following messages will be output after the script is executed, including each condition's information and the detection ratio of the three schemes under that condition.

 ```txt
 Snapshot size = 1024 MiB, fake file number (n) = 1024, modify pos (x) = 2, modify length (y) = 2